ThomasLaukkanen/ThomasLaukkanen/README.md

 # 👋 Hi and welcome to my Github page!
- Here i will share awesome frontend applications that you can learn from for free. 😎
+ Here i will share awesome frontend applications that you can learn from for free.
+Some of the appications 😎

 ### Frontend developer student @ IT-högskolan
-  Currently Im working part time at Kryptoskatt.
+  Currently I'm doing my intership at Etraveli Group.
+  Previously

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=thomaslaukkanen&show_icons=true&theme=radical)